Real Estate Witch

 Cash buyers can be individuals or companies that buy houses for cash, and they can usually close in a week or two.
 Individual cash buyers might offer you more than a company, but they may be harder to find.

-Cash buyers will buy your house as is and typically won’t get an appraisal or inspection, so you won’t need to worry about a second round of negotiations.
-You can also request proof of funds so that you can be confident that they have the money to buy your house.
+Cash buyers will buy your house as is and typically won't get an appraisal or inspection, so you won’t need to worry about a second round of negotiations.
+If you're worried about being ripped off by a 'we buy houses' company, you can also request proof of funds so that you can be confident that they have the money to buy your house.

 The downside is that since cash buyers have to cover holding costs and repairs, they’ll usually protect their bottom lines by bidding 50–70% of the fair market value.